jakeaaron/MultiCurrencyFormatter/README.md

 ## How to test the software

 Run the [tests](/currency-formatter/src/androidTest/java/com/jacoballenwood/formatter/) using an IDE like Intellij or Android Studio.
-Learn more[how to run tests](https://developer.android.com/studio/test).
+[Learn more](https://developer.android.com/studio/test).

 ## Getting help